Sustainable agriculture 101: introduction

 This guide is intended to help you and your company start incorporating a sustainable agriculture strategy into your business sustainability program.
 Our goal is to help you get informed about the issues and understand the key stakeholders.
 We invite you to adopt and adapt this handbook to best suit your team and company.
 Once you feel that you’re up to speed on sustainable agriculture issues, head over to our Build a sustainability plan 101 guide.

-Manager, Agricultural Supply Chains, EDF+Business
+Project Manager, EDF+Business